pola-rs/polars-book/docs/user-guide/concepts/expressions.md

 ## Conclusion

 This is the tip of the iceberg in terms of possible expressions.
-There are a ton more, and they can be combined in a variety ways.
+There are a ton more, and they can be combined in a variety of ways.
 This page is intended to get you familiar with the concept of expressions, in the section on [expressions](../expressions/operators.md) we will dive deeper.